-Under the Legacy Share Option Plan, there are currently outstanding options to purchase an aggregate of 1,041,700 Subordinate Voting Shares, representing approximately 2.12% of the Company's issued and outstanding Shares as at March 24, 2016.
+Under the Legacy Share Option Plan, there are currently outstanding options to purchase an aggregate of 986,980 subordinate voting shares, representing approximately 1.65% of the Company's issued and outstanding subordinate voting shares as at March 24, 2017.
 Subject to accelerated vesting as noted below, options generally vest not earlier than the third anniversary of the grant date.
-Accordingly, other than the options granted to Mr. Grondin in 2013, the first portion of the outstanding options granted in 2014 will vest in 2017.
-In the event of the retirement, death or disability of a participant, unvested options under the Legacy Share Option Plan will accelerate and vest on a pro-rata basis, up to the applicable termination date.
+Accordingly, other than the options granted to Mr. Grondin in 2013, the first portion of the outstanding options granted in 2014 will vest in December 2017.
+In the event of the retirement, death or disability of a participant, unvested options under the Legacy Share Option Plan will accelerate and vest on a pro rata basis, up to the applicable termination date.
 In the event of a Change of Control, all unvested options will accelerate and vest.
 Options granted under the Legacy Share Option Plan (excluding Mr. Grondin's options) may not be exercised prior to January 1, 2019, except in the event of the death, disability or termination without cause of a participant.

 Subject to earlier expiration in connection with termination of employment as provided for under the Legacy Share Option Plan, options granted under the Legacy Share Option Plan have an eight-year term.
-In order to facilitate the payment of the exercise price of the options, the Legacy Share Option Plan has a cashless exercise feature similar to the Share Option Plan.
+In order to facilitate the payment of the exercise price of the options, the Legacy Share Option Plan has a cashless exercise feature similar to the Share Option Plan described above.

-The options granted to Mr. Grondin are subject to the Legacy Share Option Plan, except that the grant agreement provides for accelerated vesting on the occurrence of certain termination events in addition to those listed above, including Mr. Grondin's termination without cause, constructive dismissal and if his employment is not renewed or extended at the completion of the five year term of his employment agreement (ending on October 31, 2018).
-Upon the occurrence of such events, Mr. Grondin's unvested options will accelerate and vest on a pro-rata basis, up to the applicable termination date.
-Additionally, his options are not subject to the general Legacy Share Option Plan vesting schedule and exercise provisions.
-Mr. Grondin's options vest over a 3-year period ending on October 31, 2016, and are exercisable immediately when vested.
+The options granted to Mr. Grondin pursuant to his employment agreement dated October 31, 2013 are subject to the Legacy Share Option Plan, except that the grant of these options provides for accelerated vesting on the occurrence of certain termination events in addition to those listed above, including Mr. Grondin's termination without cause, constructive dismissal and if his employment is not renewed or extended at the completion of the five-year term of his employment agreement (ending on October 31, 2018).
+Upon the occurrence of such events, Mr. Grondin's unvested options will accelerate and vest on a pro rata basis, up to the applicable termination date.
+Additionally, Mr. Grondin's options are not subject to the general Legacy Share Option Plan vesting schedule and exercise provisions.
+Mr. Grondin's options vested on October 31, 2016.